Rhinoplasty in Little Rock, AR

-Nose surgery, or rhinoplasty, is performed to change the size and/or shape of the nose.
+Nose surgery (nose job), or rhinoplasty, is performed to change the size and/or shape of the nose.
 This reshaping is accomplished by carefully removing or rearranging underlying bone or cartilage.

 Most cosmetic nose surgeries are performed because the patient desires an improved appearance.
 However, the surgery is frequently requested to repair injuries, to correct breathing problems or to minimize the increasing disfigurement of the nose that occurs as an individual ages.

 Click here to see nose surgery before and after images.

 Who is a good candidate for nose surgery?

 The appropriate age for nose surgery depends on many factors.
 For children, cosmetic nose surgery should be delayed until facial development reaches maturity.
 This level of maturity is usually around the age of 16 for girls and 18 for boys.
 However, nose surgery may be performed at a younger age if a severe breathing problem is present.
 There is no upper age limit for nose surgery.
 Nose surgery patients from Little Rock, North Little Rock, Pine Bluff and other Arkansas regions, in their 60s and 70s have elected to undergo this procedure with good results.

 Since the nose is usually the most defining characteristic of the face, a slight alteration can result in a more pleasing look that compliments other facial features.
 Technical refinements in surgical procedures have allowed consistently better results; however, patients must recognize that the goal of the surgery is improvement, not perfection.